Quetext Logo Detect AI and Plagiarism Confidently with Quetext Get Started

-Information sources can come in different types, such as books, journals, news articles, social media posts, blogs, and podcasts.
-However, the credibility of a source can vary based on the context of the information and the quality of the other information that the source has recently published.
+There are multiple sources of information in different types, such as books, journals, news articles, social media posts, blogs, and podcasts.
+However, the credibility of any source can vary depending on the type or context of the information and the quality of the other information provided by the source recently.

-This article will provide a guide to help you evaluate sources and determine their credibility.
+This article will provide a guide to help you know if a source is credible and determine its trustworthiness.

 Frameworks for Evaluating Credibility